xyliatgithub/IntroCrypto2024/Lab 1/readme.md

 4. Start your VM and log in with the default credentials `seed:dees` (if not changed).

 ## Troubleshooting
+* If the `Enable Nested VT-x/AMD-V` checkbox is grayed out in VirtualBox, try running the command `VBoxManage modifyvm "VM_NAME" --nested-hw-virt` on to enable it.
 * If you are using a chip with arm architecture, you could download UTM instead of virtual box.
 You need to create a VM from scratch.
 Follow this [link](https://mac.getutm.app/gallery/ubuntu-20-04) and download ths iso from [here](https://cdimage.ubuntu.com/releases/20.04/release/).
 Also, you need to follow the [steps](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-from-scratch.md) of building from scratch in Seed.
 (Remember to correct your local time in VM, otherwise you might get the wrong answers for this lab.)
 * If you are still having trouble setting up the environment, you can perform lab activities on the [MSSI Lab](https://wiki.isi.jhu.edu/index.php/Category:MSSI_Lab) workstations located in Malone 316.